SoriaFN/Tools/README.md

 # ImageJ Macros
 A collection of ImageJ macros I use at the lab for analysis of fluorescence images

 If you find a bug please send me an email.
-Preferentially with a screenshot of the error and the metadata of the image.
+Preferentially with a screenshot of the error and the image metadata.

 If you use any of this code in your article, please acknowledge it by referencing the corresponding paper or eventually this github repository.